Tren-123/rock_paper_scissors/README.md

 Realtime webapp for playing rock_paper_scissors online

 ## Description:
-Site have 2 main web page - index page with list of available games and game room page to play the game Users can sign up, create and change personal information, play the game in realtinme 1 by 1 in game room.
-On index page available common chat, in game rooms - rooms chat
+Site have 2 main web page - index page with list of available games and game room page to play the game.\n Users can sign up, create and change personal information, play the game in realtinme 1 by 1 in game room.\n On index page available common chat, in game rooms - rooms chat.\n

 ## Technologies:
 - Django - core of the website